8 Books To rē•awaken Your Mind

 rē-spin your reading list in the name of wellness.

-Summer is here, with less restricted schedules and (hopefully) some time to dive head-first into the world of literature.
-Whether you’ve picked up the newest fiction best-seller on the shelf or a tried-and-true favorite that you perennially rē-turn to, summer calls for time spent kicking back and relaxing with a book in hand.
-If you’re looking to take your summer reading list one step further, here are some books that embrace rē•spin’s core ethos to have you rē-thinking the things you thought you knew and ready to forge ahead in your wellness journeys by Fall.
+Fall is here, with less restricted schedules and (hopefully) some time to dive head-first into the world of literature.
+Whether you’ve picked up the newest fiction best-seller on the shelf or a tried-and-true favorite that you perennially rē-turn to, autumn calls for time spent kicking back and relaxing with a book in hand.
+If you’re looking to take your reading list one step further, here are some books that embrace rē•spin’s core ethos to have you rē-thinking the things you thought you knew and ready to forge ahead in your wellness journeys this season and beyond.

 “I wrote the book Younger Skin Starts in the Gut in 2015 and compiled my clinical experiences in seeing patients at my previous clinics in New York, London, Madrid, Vancouver, and now Los Angeles because my patients wanted to know what was prematurely aging them,” Dr. Talib tells rē•spin.
-“In my four-week plan, I discuss the food and lifestyle triggers that cause you to prematurely age and their connection to the gut and skin.
+“In my four-week plan, I discuss the food and lifestyle triggers that cause you to age prematurely and their connection to the gut and skin.
 I created the four faces of aging: gluten face, sugar face, wine face, and dairy face to help you discover why your skin reacts to certain foods.
-There are cool recipes, questionnaires, and gut and skincare tips you can use.
-Many of my patients call it their ‘diet bible.’”
+You can use cool recipes, questionnaires, and gut and skincare tips.
+Many of my patients call it their ‘diet bible.'”

 This title examines how your childhood and parenting (from your parents) can impact and influence your parenting style and psyche.
 Through her writing, Perry helps you break down how you can learn from the methods you were parented with to create strong bonds with your children as they grow.
 As a result, they will help boost their mental health during childhood and development.